fibai/AUTOMATED-SIGNAL-GENERATOR/README.md

 # AUTOMATED-SIGNAL-GENERATOR
 AUTOMATED SIGNAL GENERATOR FOR STOCKS/FX-PAIRS.
-A research oriented project to design a benchmark deep learning algorithm for Financial Market prediction and forecast.
+A research oriented project, to design a benchmark deep learning algorithm for Financial Market prediction and forecast.

 ```bash
 +-- DATASSET